zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	n = \frac{N}{V} = \frac{N}{L^3}
 $$

-is kept constant, then, as the size of the particle group increases, the relative amount of power attributed to interference between the scattered waves of individual particles decreases.
-Naturally, both the density and the total number of particles must be sufficiently low in order for the single-scattering approximation to remain applicable.
+is kept constant, then, as the size of the particle group increases, the fraction of power attributed to interference between the scattered waves of individual particles proportionally decreases.
+This process is limited by the requirement on the total number of particles \\(N\\) that must remain sufficiently low in order for the single-scattering approximation to remain applicable.

 Elimination of the last term of Eqn.
-17.51 allows *light intensities of the individual particles to be summed* into the total amount of light scattered (or dissipated) by the particle group \[[4](#references) (ch.
+17.51 allows the *light intensities of the individual particles to be summed* into the total amount of light scattered (or dissipated) by the particle group \[[4](#references) (ch.
 4.22)\]:

 $$ \tag{17.56}
 \begin{aligned}
-	\braket{\Iota_s^{tot}}
+	\braket{\Iota_s^{tot}} \negmedspace (\bm{n_s})
 	&= \sum_j r^2 \braket{\braket{\bm{S_j}}} \cdot \bm{n_s}
 	= N \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{1}{k^2}
 	\int_{\Psi} p(\psi)